peteroupc/html3dutil/doc/tutorial-matrixdetails.md

   1. For each cell in the first row (or first column), find the determinant of the matrix's minor at that cell.
   2. Label the minors' determinants (A, B, C, D, ...), in that order.
   3. The matrix's determinant is (A - B + C - D + ...).

+  A 1x1 matrix's determinant is simply the value of its only cell.

 To invert an NxN matrix: